This WordPress tutorial is an in-depth guide, covering everything you need to know about the WordPress CMS (Content

 WordPress training classes near you

 There are multiple ways to learn WordPress.
 You can do it by reading WordPress tutorials such as this one, watch how-to videos, read forums, or enroll in WordPress training classes.
 If you find it too hard to learn by reading and going through online videos, you should try searching online for “WordPress training classes near me.”

 WordPress training classes will put you in a position to learn and practice WordPress skills under the supervision of a licensed WordPress specialist.

 The WordPress community is one of the largest communities out there.
 It is active and willing to offer assistance free of charge.

-WordPress comes with a default theme, currently named Twenty Twenty, and it features full support for new WordPress block editor Gutenberg.
+WordPress comes with a default theme, currently named Twenty Twenty, and it features full support for the new WordPress block editor Gutenberg.
 You can use its functionality to build a neat looking website all by yourself.

 Once you learn how to use Pages and Posts admin options, you can easily create a WordPress website.
 It might not look as fancy or have the same functionality as some other WordPress websites, but it can serve a purpose for the time being.